 The only way to make sure you have the proper damp proofing treatment in place is to book a survey with a damp expert.

 Is your property suffering from damp on concrete floors?
-Then give the qualified and experienced team at Peter Cox a call on 0800 633 5712 or contact us online using our contact form.
+Then give the qualified and experienced team at Peter Cox a call on 0800 633 5712 or click the button below to book a survey online.

 Peter Cox have a network of local branches all across the UK so one of our damp proofing experts is never too far away from your property.